Sarerrdy/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+* In summary, the TLS handshake, also known as the 3-way handshake, allows the user to initiate, negotiate, and manage TCP socket connections, enabling simultaneous transfer of multiple TCP socket connections in both directions.

 If a packet is dropped
 ----------------------